Coreoz/Plume/plume-conf/README.md

 This module is based on the [Config](https://github.com/typesafehub/config) library.

-The summarize, the Config library do everything you'll ever want from a Java configuration library.
+To summarize, the Config library do everything you'll ever want from a Java configuration library.
 The main features are:

 - parse simple data as well as more advance types (list, duration, size...),